 Admission Application.
-The nonrefundable fee for nonresident graduate degree applications is \$45.
-The nonrefundable fee for nondegree or readmission applications is \$15.
+The nonrefundable fee for nonresident undergraduate admissions or readmission applications is \$40.
+The nonrefundable fee for graduate nondegree or readmission applications is \$15.

 Transcripts.
 The Office of the Registrar releases official transcripts only upon the written request of the student.
 The request must include the following information: